-Sr. no. Name Author(s) Publisher 1 Professional Mobile Application Development Jeff McWherter andScott Gowell Wrox 2 Android in Practice Charlie Collins, Michael Galpin andMatthias Kappler DreamTech 3 Beginning iOS 6 Development:Exploring the iOS SDK David Mark, Jack Nutting, Jeff LaMarche and Frederic Olsson Apress
+RECOMMENDED BOOKS Sr. no. Name Author(s) Publisher 1 Professional Mobile Application Development Jeff McWherter andScott Gowell Wrox 2 Android in Practice Charlie Collins, Michael Galpin andMatthias Kappler DreamTech 3 Beginning iOS 6 Development:Exploring the iOS SDK David Mark, Jack Nutting, Jeff LaMarche and Frederic Olsson Apress

+Course Code CSE371

+Course Title Introduction to Internet of Things

+Type of Course PE

+LTP 300

+Credits 3

+Course NIL

+Prerequisites

-KRUALA, DIST'L DALARDBAR (PUNING) Course Code CSE371 Course Title Introduction to Internet of Things Type of Course PE LTP 300 Credits 3 Course Prerequisites NIL Course Objectives The Internet is evolving to connect people to physical things and physical things to other physical things all in real time.
+Course Objectives The Internet is evolving to connect people to physical things and physical things to other physical things all in real time.
 It's becoming the Internet of Things (IoT).
 The course enables students to understand the basics of Internet and protocols.
-It introduces some of the application areas where Internet of Things can be app Course Outcome At the end of the course the learner will be able to- (CO) 1.
+It introduces some of the application areas where Internet of Things can be applied.

+Course Outcome(CO) At the end of the course the learner will be able to- 1.
 Understand and describe Functional blocks of IOT 2.
 Explain MAC protocol and various routing protocols 3.
 Describe data aggregation and data dissemination 4.
-Evaluate and explain challenges in IoT design 1 Acres 5.
+Evaluate and explain challenges in IoT design 5.
 Demonstrate the ability to develop applications through IoT tools